 “While Ask.CI has shown steady growth in both contributions and audience, it is still in its early stages.
 Finding ways to continue to grow audience participation through innovation and outreach is an ongoing focus of attention,” said John Goodhue, the Northeast Cyberteam’s principal investigator and the executive director of the Massachusetts Green High Performance Computing Center (MGHPCC).

-In the past year, Ask.CI introduced a new program to allow institutions to create sub-categories, called “Locales”, where they can experiment with posting institution-specific FAQs and using the site as a component of their support strategy.
+In the past year, Ask.CI introduced a new program to allow institutions to create sub-categories called “Locales”, where they can experiment with posting institution-specific FAQs and using the site as a component of their support strategy.

 “Our hope is that Locales will encourage users to start down a path of self-service learning and establish user-to-user collaborations both within the user’s own institution and across the research computing community,” said Julie Ma, program manager for the Northeast Cyberteam.